 A S’Mores Affair to Remember | CAMP | Brooklyn, NY

 You may not be the kind of person to hunt your own turkey for Thanksgiving, but you will become someone who says, “Wooo, yeah!” after firing a shotgun and shattering your clay pigeon target.
-Skeet Shooting is one of those special sports not meant for New York City folk—we’ll let Palin have this one talent—but with the right amount of red flannel and some chutzpah (doesn’t really take much) you’ll discover a sense of accomplishment not always felt at the end of a 9-5.
-Visit Mid-Hudson Sporting Clays, bring seven bucks, let them teach you a thing or two (like don’t swing a loaded gun around and follow through after pulling the trigger) and get Woo!’in.
+Skeet Shooting is one of those special sports not meant for New York City folk but with the right amount of red flannel and some chutzpah (doesn’t really take much) you’ll discover a sense of accomplishment not always felt at the end of a 9-5.
+Visit Mid-Hudson Sporting Clays, bring twenty bucks, let them teach you a thing or two (like don’t swing a loaded gun around and follow through after pulling the trigger) and get Woo!’in.

 How to get there: Adirondack Trailways to New Paltz.
 Call Delroy Taxi at 845.452.1222 for quick transportation to the shooting range.